GooseMod/OpenAsar/faq.md

 2. Scroll to the bottom where the versions are (Stable ..., Canary ..., etc)
 3. Click the OpenAsar version (next to the Host ...)

-### How can I use Custom CSS?
+### How can I use Custom CSS / Themes?
 Open OpenAsar's config window (see previous section), then go into the theming tab and put your Custom CSS there.

-### How can I use themes with OpenAsar?
 If you don't have a theme, you can find one from BD's website (you don't need BD): https://betterdiscord.app/themes
-Once you have a theme, copy and paste the contents of the CSS file (.theme.css/etc) into OpenAsar's Custom CSS (see previous section)
+Once you have a theme, copy and paste the contents of the CSS file (`.theme.css`, etc) into OpenAsar's Custom CSS (see previous section)
+Make sure to click the restart button after making changes in the CSS in order to apply them.

 ### My Custom CSS isn't working
 Please check: